antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

-* Red arrows depict translocations to other loactions in the genome.
-Locate the translocation to chromosome 11 for sample 724 (Hint: hovering over the arrows gives sample information) and click on the arrow.
+* Red arrows depict translocations to other locations in the genome.
+Locate the translocation to chromosome 11 for sample N724TL (Hint: hovering over the arrows gives sample information.
+ALternatively, you can select the sample annotation of *N724TL* in the dropdown of **Junction_diff** in the setting block **Genomics => Structural Variation**.
+Don't forget to **redraw** if you choose to display this sample annotation only.) **Click on the arrow**.
 * R2 brings you to the other side of the translocation.
-In the TranscriptView panel switch on the SuperEnhancers NB annotation and click redraw.
+In the TranscriptView panel switch on the SuperEnhancers NB annotation and click **redraw**.

 ---------
   ![](_static/images/R2d2_logo.png)**What advantage would a tumor have from this translocation?**